scifi6546/nano-com/README.md

-## nano-com
+### nano-com
-# What is this?
+## What is this?
 This is a project to build a fictional 16 bit console.
 It will have a limited amount of memory (lets say 1MB), a simple instruction set to make it easy to program, an easy way to share and load games and a screen keyboard and mouse interface.

-# Specs of computer
+## Specs of computer
-The computer will have 1 MB of addressible ram.
-An interface for a cartridge and non volitile storage and a cpu with a limited speed.
+The computer will have 1 MB of addressable ram.
+An interface for a cartridge and non volatile storage and a cpu with a limited speed.

-# Instruction Set
+## Instruction Set
 Details still to be determined but I am thinking of having a very simple instruction set.

-# Opcode Format:
+## Opcode Format:
 A full instruction consists of (except for jmp) two bytes.
 The first specifies the instruction used and the second byte are the arguments of the instruction

-# Registers
+## Registers
-There are 4 general purpose registars ra rb rc and rd.
+There are 4 general purpose registers ra rb rc and rd.
 These registers can be used for anything.
-There are two special purpose registars, sp the stack pointer and of, the offset register.
+There are two special purpose registers, sp the stack pointer and of, the offset register.

 | Register                 | Opcode (in binary) |
 | ------------------------ | ------------------ |